tryoxiss/tryoxiss/README.md

 - 👋 Hi, I’m @tryoxiss (she/they please~)
 - 👀 I’m interested in: Game design.
-- 🌱 I’m currently learning: The absolute basics.
+- 🌱 I’m currently learning: Hah!
+You thought I knew how to do anything!
-- 💞️ I’m looking to collaborate on: Honestly not sure, I can barely code and I just wanted to see what git is all about.
+- 💞️ I’m looking to collaborate on: Uhhh....
 - 📫 How to reach me: tryoxiss@gmail.com

 <!---